FAQs

 Go to the Map page and click on the map to place your pin, then click Submit.
 After each guess, you’ll need to wait 24 hours before guessing again.

-We’re monitoring the guesses very closely, and we’ll notify the winner shortly after the program is completed.
+Check the Leaderboard!
+You’ll see everyone’s guess, along with a time stamp of their submission.
+We’re also monitoring things closely on our end.
 In addition to screening the radius from the prize, the time stamp, and the completion of all academic work (Summer Treasure Hunts only), we’ll make sure all potential winners have abided by the User Covenants and all of the Official Rules.

 OF COURSE!
 Do you think we’d let you have the treasure if you took a shortcut to adventure?
 All academic modules in the Student Dashboard must be completed and unlocked.
 So stick with the challenge!